-The Council was formed on January 1, 1970, when President Nixon signed the National Environmental Policy Act (NEPA) into law.
-As part of the President's "extended family" in his Executive Office, the Council has been active in policy initiatives, interagency coordination, and Presidential advice, according to the desires of the Presidential advice, acits first eleven years, CEQ fulfilled its duties of monts for environmental impact statements), reportments for environmental impact statements), reporting every year on the state of the environment studcommissioning and supervising environmental studes of national significance.
+The Council was formed on January 1, 1970, w

+olicy Act (NEPA) into law.
+As part of the Presient's "extended family" in his Executive Office, the Jouncil has been active in policy initiatives, intergency coordination, and President advice, acording to the desires of the President Throughout ording to the desires of the President.
+Throughout is first eleven years, CEQ fulfilled its duties of mplementing NEPA (including overseeing requirements for environmental impact statements), reportnears for environmentar impact statements, reportng every year on the state of the environment, and commissioning and supervising environmental studies of national significance.

-In its first three years, under President Nixon, the Council produced three Presidential Environmental Messages, chaired interagency task forces, and belped to draft major legislation.
+In its first three years, under President Nixon, the Council produced three Presidential Environmental Messages, chaired interagency task forces, and beloed to draft major legislation.
+Again, during the helped to draft major legislation.
 Again, during the Carter years, the Council was active in policy matters, preparing two Environmental Messages from the President, developing regulations under NEPA, and leading government-wide initiatives on environmental issues.
-Among the many issues to which the Council brought policy leadership were toxic substances control, ocean pollution, farmland preservation, the effect of government programs on land use, wildlife iaw, integrated pest management, energy and its environmental effects, acid rain, and interrelated global resource, population and environmental problems.
+Among the many issues to which the vildlife faw, integrated pest management, energy nd its environmental effects, acid rain, and interreted global resource, population and environmental